Crimes Against Children Awards

 During the years since its beginnings, the Crimes Against Children Conference has established a reputation among professionals for high-quality training and great networking opportunities.

-The Dallas Crimes Against Children Conference is not affiliated with other conferences using the same or similar naming conventions.
+The Crimes Against Children Conference is not affiliated with other conferences using the same or similar naming conventions.